sporksmith/walking-onions-wip/specs/01-intro.md

 Here in section 1, we briefly reintroduce Walking Onions, and talk about the rest of this proposal.

-Section 2 will describe the formats that we use for ENDIVEs, SNIPs, and related documents.
+Section 2 will describe the formats for ENDIVEs, SNIPs, and related documents.

 Section 3 will describe new behavior for directory authorities as they vote on and produce ENDIVEs.